hadamove/poms/README.md

     cargo build
     ```

-- To start the application run:
+- To run the application natively (this will also build the application if it hasn't been built yet):

     ```bash
     cargo run
     ```

- (this will also build the application if it hasn't been built yet).

 ## Project Structure

-- `data` - sample molecular data in PDB format
+- `data` - sample molecular data in PDB format, which can be used for testing
-- `scripts` - scripts for building the application
+- `scripts` - scripts for building the application into WASM
 - `src` - application source code in Rust
   - `src/gui` - graphical user interface code
   - `src/parser` - PDB file parser